dppant/DOS-prediction-Linear-Model/README.md

 This work was utilized in the paper published in `Materials & Design`.
 You can access the paper here: https://doi.org/10.1016/j.matdes.2025.113885

-Furthermore, we are developing a ml model with additional features to improve prediction accuracy in DOS.
+Furthermore, we are developing a new ml model with additional features to improve prediction accuracy in DOS.